 The moment I was born, I was named my nickname, “Oh” (Oh+).
 In Thai language, this “Oh” can be pronounced with 5 different sounds and they mean different things.
-My “Oh” means to console a crying baby.
-(Kind of like “Awwwww” in English. )
+My “Oh” means to console a baby or a child.
+(Kind of like “Awwwww don’t cry!” in English. )

 The first English name that I had was from a friend of dad’s from Hong Kong.
-He called me “Christina” because he said I look like Thai pop songstress Christina Aguilar at the time whose hairstyle I copied.
+He called me “Christina”after Thai pop star Christina Aguilar whose haircut I copied.
 He was the only one who called me that.
-It didn’t really stick with anyone else.

-When I landed in Whittier, California, in 1993 to spend 2 months in English immersion program, I stayed with a host family.
-Here, no one seemed to have any trouble with me as “Oh”, except my host dad.
+When I landed in Whittier, California, in 1993, no one in my host family seemed to have any trouble with me as “Oh,” except my host dad.
 After the first night in the house, he sat me down and expressed that he couldn’t handle everyone saying “Oh!” without thinking they were calling my name.
 He decided to come up with an American name for me.
-His youngest son helped.

 We went through names that were close to the V name like Vera, Viera, Vicky.
 Nope.
 None of those.

 Then we tried for something closer to “Oh” — Ophelia, Olivia, Odette, Audrey, Aurora, Aurelia, Ohio… Um.
 No. No. And no. Looking back on it now, I might’ve taken Olivia.
 But can you see me as an Olivia though?

 Then the light bulb moment.

 “Who’s Annie Oakley?”
 I asked.
 He told me she was the most famous cowgirl/marksperson of all time, and I should go look her up then make my decision.